KathyPuma/firebase_app/README.md

-# firebase_app
+# firebase_app_auth

-Mock full stack focused on using firebase on the back and front end.
+Mock full stack focused on using firebase authentication on the back and front end.